El Paso (song): Cover versions

+Old 97's did a cover on the King of the Hill (soundtrack).

+Country music singer Keith Urban covered the song on the television special George Strait: ACM Artist of the Decade All Star Concert.

 Sequels

 Robbins wrote two songs that are explicit sequels to "El Paso", one in 1966, one in 1976.

 Feleena (From El Paso)

 In 1966, Robbins recorded "Feleena (From El Paso)", telling the life story of Feleena, the "Mexican girl" from "El Paso", in a third-person narrative.
 This track was over eight minutes long.
 Robbins wrote most of it in Phoenix, Arizona, but went to El Paso seeking inspiration for the conclusion.

 Born in a desert shack in New Mexico during a thunderstorm, Feleena runs away from home at 17, living off her charms for a year in Santa Fe, New Mexico, before moving to the brighter lights of El Paso to become a paid dancer.
 After another year, the narrator of "El Paso" arrives, the first man she did not have contempt for.
 He spends six weeks romancing her and then, in a retelling of the key moment in the original song, beset by "insane jealousy", he shoots another man with whom she was flirting.

 Her lover's return to El Paso comes only a day after his flight (the original song suggests a longer time frame before his return) and as she goes to run to him, the cowboy motions to her to stay out of the line of fire and is shot; immediately after his dying kiss, Feleena shoots herself with his gun.
 Their ghosts are heard to this day in the wind blowing around El Paso: "It's only the young cowboy showing Feleena the town".